 Takeaway Action: Decide on your email newsletter plan – what free gift you’ll use and what you’ll be sending in your regular emails.
 Download the Workbook Here.

-As a service-based business, here are your 3 biggest content marketing secret weapons:
+As a service-based business, here are your 3 biggest content marketing power moves:

 Guesting, encompassing everything from guest posting, to being a guest expert, to doing podcasts, any place where you’re sharing your knowledge and expertise with someone else’s audience, is one of the best (and quickest) ways for service providers to grow their own audiences.